Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Analysis of the literature experimental data

-There are very few enzymatic/protein reactions for which sufficiently complete set of experimental data can be found in the literature.
+There are very few enzymatic/protein reactions for which a sufficiently complete set of the experimental data can be found in literature.
 In fact oxygen escape from hemerythin explored in \cite{Yed95} seems to be a unique example.
 Even for this protein "glycerol is the only cosolvent for which extensive data are available" \cite{Yed95}.
-For oxygen escape from hemerythin with viscosity varied by glycerol $k_{esc}\left(s^{-1}\right)=4\times 10^9 \left(\eta/\eta_0\right)^{-0.54}\exp \left[-H_{esc}/\left(RT\right)\right]$ where $H_{esc}=13\ kJ \cdot mol^{-1}$ at the temperature of $278\ K$ \cite{Yed95}.
-Thus we have the following values of the parameters: $b=4\times 10^9$, $\beta=0.54$ and $E=13\ kJ \cdot mol^{-1}$ at the temperature of $278\ K$ \cite{Yed95}.
+For oxygen escape from hemerythin with viscosity varied by glycerol the rate constant is $k_{esc}\left(s^{-1}\right)=4\times 10^9 \left(\eta/\eta_0\right)^{-0.54}\exp \left[-H_{esc}/\left(RT\right)\right]$ where $H_{esc}=13\ kJ \cdot mol^{-1}$ at $278\ K$ \cite{Yed95}.
+Thus we have the following values of the parameters: $b=4\times 10^9$, $\beta=0.54$ and $E=13\ kJ \cdot mol^{-1}$ at $278\ K$ \cite{Yed95}.
 The latter means that $\alpha E=E/\left(k_B T\right)\approx 5.63$.
 From Fig. 3 we obtain for such values of $\alpha E$ and $\beta$ that $\log\ q \approx 1.2$, i.e., $q \approx 15.85$.
-This value of the parameter $q$ satisfies the requirement (\ref{eq35}) though with some extension (see Discussion), i.e., our distribution (\ref{eq36}) satisfies the normalization requirement (\ref{eq31}).
+This value of the parameter $q$ satisfies the requirement (\ref{eq35}) while with some strain (see Discussion), i.e., our distribution (\ref{eq36}) satisfies the normalization requirement (\ref{eq31}).
 The distribution (\ref{eq36}) for these values of the parameters is depicted in Fig. 4.
-In Fig.5 both hands of the integral equation (\ref{eq30}) are plotted with the distribution (\ref{eq36}) and the parameters obtained.
+Both hands of the integral equation (\ref{eq30}) are plotted in Fig.5 for the distribution (\ref{eq36}) and the parameters obtained.